coding-wolf12/WolfParadise/README.md

 # WolfParadise
-a network of website that have all sort of websites like for listening music, exercise, and other.
+Just a website navbar inspired by amazon and work fine now i will add flask to make the login part work proerly